snowdriftcoop/snowdrift/BUILD.md

 Access the site in your browser at <http://localhost:3000>

-### Log-in options

-The development database comes with three default users (with username and passphrase the same):

-* admin
-* established
-* guest

 ### Using auth in development

-In addition to the default users, sometimes you may want to add a new account to help test changes.
-They could be features that affect user account creation, or you might set up multiple accounts to test different pledging scenarios.
+You may need to add a new account to reach certain places in the locally-running site.

 By default, the development site does not send out emails, which the authentication system uses to send out tokens for verification during registration and password reset.
-Instead, the auth token can be found on the debug output.
+Instead, the auth token can be found on the debug output in the terminal.
 After sending an auth form request, look for the following line, where `TOKEN` is a random alpha-numerical string that you can input when prompted to verify the request:

     (AuthToken {fromAuthToken = "TOKEN"})